Effective February 2021

 1. What Is This Notice About?

-We want you to understand who you are sharing your information with, what kind of information we are collecting and how we use the information.
+We want you to understand who you are sharing your information with, what kind of information we collect and how we use the information.

 The Protection of Personal Information Act protects you.